Saturday, December 17, 2016

 Master of Death, The Annunciation to Saint Joseph

-from Histoire de la Bible et de l'Assomption de Notre-Dame
+From Histoire de la Bible et de l'Assomption de Notre-Dame

-French (Paris), 1390-1400
+French (Paris), c.
+1390-1400

 New York, Pierpont Morgan Library